Home > Binoculars & Spotting Scopes > Tripods

 Please note that if you are wanting to take advantage of our Saturday and Sunday timed services or next day pre 12 or pre 10:30 services, you MUST check that the stock is here at the shop before placing orders.
 Also, orders using the Saturday and Sunday services must be placed before 2pm the previous working day.
 Also, please remember to check that the stock is here at the shop before placing orders.
 If the stock is not at the shop, we won't be able to ship on any of the timed services.

 Please note International customers will need to contact us for a shipping price prior to ordering via the website.
+We don't ship all items internationally.
+It is at our discretion what we ship outside of the UK.
 This all depends on the size and weight of the items.
 Please get in touch with us for any postage costs.
 Please note we do NOT ship telescopes or heavy items outside of the UK.
 This is due to massive postage costs and problems regarding returns.

 If you have any questions regarding stock levels or delivery, please get in touch.